-The species addressed in this draft recovery plan should be considered for downlisting and delisting when the following objective[s] and criteria have been met.
-Downlisting and delisting criteria are subject to change as additional information becomes available about species biology and threats.
-Monitoring and evaluation of each population is an essential part of assessing the viability needed to meet the recovery criteria of the 15 species addressed by this draft recovery plan.
-It will be necessary to (1) monitor the number of individuals and population distribution to determine population growth status and redundancy, (2) identify and evaluate new or existing threats and their management in each species' habitat, (3) evaluate habitat management actions, and (4) use the evaluations to adapt the management actions.
+The species addressed in this recovery plan should be considered for downlisting and delisting when the following objective(s) and criteria have been met.
+Downlisting and delisting criteria are subject to change as additional information becomes available about species' biology and threats.
+Monitoring and evaluation of each population is an essential part of assessing the viability of the 15 species addressed by this recovery plan.
+It will be necessary to (a) monitor the number of individuals and population distribution to determine population growth status and redundancy, (b) identify and evaluate new or existing threats and their management in each species' habitat, (c) evaluate habitat management actions, and (d) use the evaluations to adapt the management actions.
 Evaluations will require the establishment of baselines against which each recovery criterion can be compared.
-As such, monitoring and evaluation is expected to be continuous and long-term.
+As such, long-term monitoring is expected, continuing throughout the species' status as listed, and past the time of delisting.